chardoncs/cd-kickstart.nvim/README.md

 - `minimal`: Only basic configurations and lazy.nvim.
 Good for users who just want a foundation for their customizations.
 - `lite`: `minimal` + basic plugins (Telescope, Tree-sitter configs, themes, etc.).
 Near-lightweight experience.
-- `default`: `lite` +  My go-to choices.
+- `default`: `lite` + basic LSP config, Lualine, and Nerd Fonts.
+My go-to choices.
 Suitable for most tasks without getting too bloated.
 - `slop`: `default` + multiple plugins to make Neovim look like an IDE.
 Good for new users coming from bloated editors (such as VS Code or IDEA) as a transition.

 ### Modules